judeaq/BASEER/README.md

 - Accuracy: 89.1%
 - F1-score: 89.1%

-The results show that TF-IDF combined with root-based stemming provides effective performance for Arabic sentiment classification.
+The results demonstrate that TF-IDF provided the strongest feature representation for this dataset, especially when combined with root-based stemming and SVM classification.

+Although **FastText** is a powerful word embedding technique that can capture semantic relationships and handle morphological variations, it achieved lower performance in this study.
+This is likely due to the limited size of the dataset, where traditional statistical features such as TF-IDF were more effective.

+**Logistic Regression (LR)** achieved competitive classification performance while providing significantly faster training time compared with SVM, making it a practical choice for real-time sentiment analysis applications where efficiency is important.

 ## Future Work
 Future improvements include exploring deep learning models, contextual embeddings such as AraBERT, and larger Arabic datasets.